iconix/iconix.github.io/_posts/2018-08-14-project-notes-1.md

 <br/>

 <small>Observations from the rabbit hole:</small>
 - <small>The top 11 genres are considered very similar to each other.
-Also similar: #13, #15, #17, #23...</small>
+Also similar: #13, #15, #17, #23... this again speaks to the genre skew in the data set.</small>
 - <small>Rap and freak folk have tall genre maps, indicating more variation between "organic" and "mechanical and electric" and less variation between "atmospheric" and "spikier and bouncier" sounds.
-Interestingly, rap and freak folk are considered very dissimilar genres by Every Noise.</small>
+Interestingly, rap and freak folk are also considered very dissimilar to each other by Every Noise.</small>
 - <small>Another comment on representation is to note the sparsity of similar top genres to nu disco and neo soul ... and the density to genres vapor soul, edm, and electronic.</small>
 - <small>I do like the distinctions between the edm and electronic genres... a tale of two houses.</small>
-- <small>There are still many interesting top genres left out of this manual clustering: indie folk (#28), indie anthem-folk (#32), escape room (#34), post-teen pop (#35), deep australian indie (#37), future garage (#63), swedish electropop (#68), modern alternative rock (#70)...</small>
+- <small>There are still many interesting top genres left out of this manual clustering: indie folk (#28), indie anthem-folk (#32), escape room (#34), post-teen pop (#35), deep australian indie (#37), future garage (#63), swedish electropop (#68), modern alternative rock (#70), etc.</small>
 - <small>Interesting to look at top genres that didn't cluster as I expected... e.g., rap (#14) was _not_ particularly similar to electronic trap (#38), bass trap (#58), or trap soul (#80).
 And despite its affinity for other house genres, edm (#12) was _not_ particularly similar to filter house (#44), deep house (#51), microhouse (#69), disco house (#86), or float house (#108).</small>
-- <small>Interesting to also look at the dissimilarity scatter-plots and notice what's under-represented in top genres, e.g.,: negations of vapor soul (anti-folk, no wave, art rock, modern blues, blues-rock); negations of edm (movie tunes, christmas, broadway, disney, lots of region-specific music); negations of rap (post rock, anime score, hauntology, neoclassical)</small>
+- <small>Interesting to also look at the dissimilarity scatter-plots and notice what's under-represented in top genres, e.g.,: negations of vapor soul (anti-folk, no wave, art rock, modern blues, blues-rock); negations of edm (movie tunes, christmas, broadway, disney, lots of region-specific music); negations of rap (post rock, anime score, hauntology, neoclassical).</small>

 This _Every Noise_-based clustering (e.g., adding under-represented "new jack swing" to the similar but better-represented "rap" genre) to reduce the genre tail is not what I'm using for the project, although this would be a very cool extension.